Rightwing Film Geek

 LOVER COME BACK (Delbert Mann, USA, 1961, 7)

 I am officially becoming a prude in my old age.
 My days of loving EYES WIDE SHUT, LAST TANGO IN PARIS, THE ARISTOCRATS and Chris Rock standup are coming to an end.
 Twice within the last couple of weeks, Doris Day movies have given me the subject-matter willies.
-(If I’m making any of this up, may God … etc.)
+If I’m making any of this up, may God … etc.

-First of all, a couple of weeks ago, a coworker (born 1958) told me that he is able to get his 10- and 12-year-old daughters to watch and enjoy the Ross Hunter-style, widescreen color films of the 50s and early 60s that he loved as a boy.
+First of all, a couple of weeks ago, a coworker (born 1958) told me that he is able to get his 10- and 12-year-old daughters to watch and enjoy the big-budget widescreen color films of the 50s and early 60s that he loved as a boy.
 So I loaned him my DVD of MAGNIFICENT OBSESSION, with Jane Wyman and Rock Hudson, and Douglas Sirk directing.
 A few days later, I planned to bring into work ALL THAT HEAVEN ALLOWS (Wyman and Hudson again in Sirk’s greatest melodramatic weepie) and PILLOW TALK (the first and best-regarded of the Hudson/Doris Day comedies).

 As you can see, there’s nothing terribly explicit …. this being a 1959 Doris Day film and all … a couple of double entendres and stereotype-mannerism jokes.
 But still I felt obliged to say “I would not be bothering you with this, Dean, except that I’m loaning you PILLOW TALK on the assumption that you think your girls will like it — which I think they will, but I forgot about this one scene …”

 Again, this is a 1961 Doris Day film, so there is nothing that could be considered objectively pornographic or even really explicit per-se to any but the most Puritanical.
-But what was bothering me was that the film had so much innuendo and it seemed so intent on skating right up to the line as asymptotically close as it could manage, that the overall effect was “ick.”
+But what was bothering me was that the film had so much innuendo and seemed so intent on skating right up to the line as asymptotically close as it could manage, that the overall effect was “ick.”

-loverposterIn the second clip, notice how the costumes and setting advance through the stages of courtship, and when you listen to the dialogue, substitute the word “sex” in your head for every mention of “vip” and the dialogue makes just as much sense, if not more.
-(Yes, I understand that the point is advertising satire and how “sex can sell anything” … it is genuine double-entendre humor, not simple crudity.)
-In addition, notice how in the first clip the jokes are mostly on Doris’s virginal puritanism at what she’s coming across (e.g., see that “Doris Day ’shocked, shocked’ reaction” shot at the 50-second mark, and look at the stiff gestures, clipped high-throated diction and sensible clothes that put one in mind of Dana Carvey’s Church Lady) and how she doesn’t get how boys will be boys.
-Then she goes to complain to her boss, demanding to know if anything can be done with the advertising standards board, and his reaction includes a wistful “yeeeeeees” at the thought of “what else went on there.”
-Then there’s Doris’s walk-off line, which is quite funny, but so obviously so that your reaction is “doesn’t she realize what she said.”
+In the second clip, notice how the behavior, costumes and setting advance through the stages of courtship, and when you listen to the dialogue, substitute the word “sex” in your head for every mention of “vip” and the dialogue makes just as much sense, if not more.
+(Yes, I understand that the point is advertising satire and how “sex can sell anything” … it is genuine well-done double-entendre humor, not simple crudity.)
+In addition, notice how in the first clip the jokes are mostly on Doris’s virginal puritanism at what she’s coming across and not getting that boys will be boys — see that “Doris Day ‘shocked, shocked’ reaction” shot at the 50-second mark, and look at the stiff gestures, clipped high-throated diction and sensible clothes that put one in mind of Dana Carvey’s Church Lady.
+Then, when Doris goes to complain to her boss, to see whether anything can be done with the advertising standards board, she demands that he think about “what else went on there.”
+His reaction?
+A wistful “yeeeeeees.”
+Then there’s Doris’s walk-off line, which is quite funny, but so obviously so that your reaction is, “doesn’t she realize what she said?”

 No comments yet.

-Leave a comment
+Leave a Reply